 Jonathan Lynn’s dark comedy Clue, inspired by the mystery-solving board game, is easily one of the best whodunits of the 20th century.
 Lynn and co-writer John Landis (director of The Blues Brothers and An American Werewolf in London) fool the audience with subtle tricks and twists, as six guests are invited to a New England mansion to get to the bottom of a nasty blackmail conspiracy.
-Their dirty laundry (war profiteering, adultery, political corruption) creates motives for six subsequent murders — Mr. Boddy, who arranged the meeting; a cook; a motorist; Yvette the maid; a cop; and a singing-telegram performer.
+Their dirty laundry (war profiteering, adultery, political corruption) creates motives for six subsequent murders — Mr. Boddy, who arranged the meeting; a cook; a motorist; the maid; a cop; and a singing-telegram performer.
 But all the victims are also co-conspirators in the plot.

 Let’s begin with ending B, with Mrs. Peacock acting alone.
 The cook’s death requires Mrs. Peacock to sneak past everyone to murder her while the rest of the guests are trying to stop a screaming Yvette from panicking.
-To do so, she has to avoid detection by using a secret passage from the kitchen to the study — an element inspired by the board game.
+To do so, Mrs. Peacock has to avoid detection by using a secret passage from the kitchen to the study — an element inspired by the board game.
 But how did Mrs. Peacock know about the passage if she’d never been to the mansion before?
-Her killing Mr. Boddy is viable: she joins the others in the kitchen to check on the cook late, and in a hurry.
+Her killing Mr. Boddy is viable: She joins the others in the kitchen to check on the cook late, and in a hurry.
 But then the motorist’s death occurs, which requires her to use another secret passage, from the conservatory to the lounge.
 Again, how did she know about it?
-Yvette dies next, but she approaches her killer with enough ease to suggest trust — but she and Peacock hadn’t met before, so how could they have such a relationship?
+Yvette dies next, after approaching her killer with enough ease to suggest trust — but she and Peacock hadn’t met before, so how could they have had such a relationship?
 The rest is viable from there, courtesy of Yvette — you’ll see what I mean when we get to ending A.

-“Because all his life he wanted to be perfect.
+Because all his life he wanted to be perfect.
 He wanted to be the perfect husband, but his wife killed herself.
-He wanted to be the perfect butler, but then he was driven to killing his boss… so he then decided that he would at least commit the perfect murder, but that it wouldn’t be fun without an audience.”
+He wanted to be the perfect butler, but then he was driven to killing his boss… so he then decided that he would at least commit the perfect murder, but that it wouldn’t be fun without an audience.

-The guests are that audience, until Wadsworth reveals he poisoned their drinks and they’ll die without help, so he plans to lock them in after running around ripping out the phones.
+The guests are that audience, until Wadsworth reveals that he poisoned their drinks and they’ll die without help, so he plans to lock them in after running around ripping out the phones.
 He’s interrupted when the police arrive, but he mesmerizes them with another whodunit spiel — and uses the opportunity to slip out and lock everyone in.
 (They eventually break out through the Conservatory.)
-Meanwhile, Wadsworth drives off, but finds one of the German Shepherds from the beginning of the film waiting in the back seat of his car.
+Meanwhile, Wadsworth drives off, but finds one of the German Shepherds from the beginning of the film waiting in the back seat of the car.

-But ending A, the team effort by Scarlet and Yvette, actually works as a plausible end to the film.
+But ending A, the team effort by Scarlet and Yvette, actually works as a plausible conclusion to the film.
 The latter kills the cook, using the knife after Peacock drops it, then races back to the billiard room to begin screaming.
 This answers the question of why Yvette, supposedly panicking, didn’t scream earlier when Boddy is thought to be dead.
 (It’s a long gap between his death and her response.)
-As for Boddy’s killing, Yvette is the only one who never shows up in the kitchen to check the cook — she’s in the study killing him!
+As for Boddy’s murder, Yvette is the only one who never shows up in the kitchen to check on the cook — she’s in the study killing him!
 Why did she do it?
 She’s under orders from her boss, Scarlet, as confirmed during the summation.
 Scarlet then used the secret passage to kill the motorist.
 How did she know about the passage?
 Yvette told her!